phifaner/phifaner/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow at School of Computing, NUS, received Ph.D diploma at Zhejiang University, China in 2016.
-My research interests focus on visual data analytics systems.
-To develop such a instant-response visual system, real-time data management algorithms are devised to work together with the STAR machine learning and deep learning models.
+My research interests focus on interactive visual data analytics.
+To develop such a instant-response visual analytics system, real-time data management algorithms are devised to work with the STAR machine learning and deep learning models.

 <!-- I am open to seek an inderstrail position of a big data engineer or a big data scientist.
 If you have any information, do not hesitate to let me know. -->